phoityne/pty-mcp-server/README.md

 ## ⚠️ Caution

 **Do not grant unrestricted control to AI.**
+Do not grant unrestricted control to AI.
+Unsupervised use or misuse may lead to unintended consequences.
-Always ensure that all AI systems remain strictly under human supervision and authority.
+All AI systems must remain strictly under human oversight and control.

-This project is intended to support AI-assisted workflows.
-However, final decisions and operational control must always rest with human operators.
-The AI is a tool — not an autonomous agent.

-Unsupervised use or misapplication may result in unintended consequences.
-Use with caution and full accountability.
-**Use at your own risk.**
+Use responsibly, with full awareness and at your own risk.

 ----